-Death benefit refers to the gains benefitted by loved ones after the demise of the insured.
+Death benefit refers to the gains benefitted by loved ones after the demise of the insured in the form of a benefit amount.
 Although the contract and conditions surrounding each policy vary, it provides gains for those you care about the most.
-This is the main value offered by all sorts of life insurance, and it ensures everyone you care about has financial resources.

 When considering life insurance, most physicians, doctors, and dentists decide between two types of policies: term life insurance and permanent life insurance.
-As for which one is best, it depends on your specific situation.
+As for which one is best, it depends on your specific situation, dependents, and net worth.

-WealthCare guides you through the selection of the best life insurance for YOU.
-They are discussed below:
+WealthCare guides you through the selection of the best life insurance for you.

 Let’s start by explaining what the word “Term” in this context means.
 “Term” basically refers to the specific period for which the insurance is covered.
 The term life insurance usually runs for a period of 10, 20, and 30 years.